Elan Carr

-Elan Sherod Carr (born November 25, 1968) is an American attorney and politician who served as the Special Envoy for Monitoring and Combating anti-Semitism under President Donald Trump from 2019 to 2021.
+Elan Somekh Carr (born November 25, 1968) is an American lawyer, diplomat, politician, and chief executive.
+He is the CEO of the Israeli American Council.
+Previously, he served as the United States Special Envoy for Monitoring and Combating anti-Semitism under President Donald Trump from 2019 to 2021.

-Before that appointment, Carr was a deputy district attorney in the Los Angeles County District Attorney's office.
+Before that appointment, Carr was a Deputy District Attorney in the Los Angeles County District Attorney's office.
 In 2014, he was the Republican candidate for the US House of Representatives, losing the general election to Ted Lieu.
 Carr is also an officer in the Judge Advocate General's Corps in the U.S. Army Reserve and an Iraq War veteran.

 Political candidacies

 In 2014, Carr ran as a Republican to succeed retiring Congressman Henry Waxman, representing California's 33rd congressional district in the United States House of Representatives.
 In the heavily Democratic district, his message centered on bipartisan solutions to the country's problems and he spoke about the support he was receiving from Democrats.

 In the June nonpartisan blanket primary, he placed first, receiving approximately 21% of the votes cast, defeating all Democratic candidates, who split the Democratic vote in the district.

 In the November general election, Carr faced Democratic state senator Ted Lieu.
 Lieu defeated Carr, securing 59.2% of the vote to Carr's 40.8%.

 In 2016, Carr was a candidate to represent the 5th Supervisorial District on the Los Angeles County Board of Supervisors.
 Republican donor Sheldon Adelson contributed $100,000 to an independent expenditure political action committee in support of Carr's candidacy.
 Carr failed to advance in the June primary.